 Research and Teaching Areas

 Brian Glick is a lawyer, teacher, writer and activist who founded the Law School’s Community Economic Development Clinic in 2000 and has directed it since then.
 The CED Clinic represents groups fighting for social justice in low-income communities and low-wage workforces.
-As their general counsel it helps sustain effective organizations and build institutions – health clinics, childcare centers, worker co-ops – that empower their participants while providing desperately needed services and opportunities.
+As their general counsel it helps sustain effective organizations and build institutions – health clinics, childcare centers, land trusts, worker co-ops – that empower their participants while providing desperately needed services and opportunities.
 It supports neighborhood efforts to shape development, limit gentrification and win community benefits agreements.
 It also assists small grassroots groups with incorporation, bylaws and tax exemption.
-The Clinic’s work is featured on www.lawclinic.tv (click “Colors Restaurant”).

-For 15 years before coming to Fordham Glick worked as a legal services lawyer representing community groups in the low-income predominantly African American and Latino/a Oceanhill-Brownsville, Bedford Stuyvesant, Bushwick and East New York sections of Brooklyn, NY.
+For 15 years before coming to Fordham, Glick worked as a legal services lawyer representing community groups in the low-income, predominantly African American and Latinx disinvested back half of Brooklyn, NY (Oceanhill-Brownsville, Bedford Stuyvesant, Bushwick and East New York).

 Brian Glick has written and presented extensively on issues affecting low-income and marginalized communities.

 - "Two, Three, Many Rosas!
 Rebellious Lawyers and Progressive Activist Organizations," 23 Clinical Law Review 611 (2017)

 - “The Greening of Community Economic Development: Dispatches from New York City” (with former CED Clinic students Carmen Huertas-Noble and Jessica Rose), 31 Western New England Law Review(2009)